shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Edit screen can re-initialize high scores - Add Clear all HighScores ability.
 Add brightness/contrast settings to WebCam capture screen

-[ ] Worse in 2D mode - when falling diable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling
+[ ] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling
-[ ] Snap picture screen should go right to 'edit' screen after 'Snap'
+[ ] Snap picture screen should go right to 'edit' screen after 'Snap' [ ] Create a Tool bar tool (like the Height Map or Scriptable Objects creator) that creates the Sqlite entry for a new texture/sprte

 [ ] Add Player Chooser to Snap picture screen
 [ ] Options for Wall Type: See through or not, High or Low